 My Visit To Hornbill Festival

 My visit to Hornbill happened more out of luck than an immediate desire.
-It all started when a 3-day blog trip invite with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket-list, ever since it started more than a decade ago.
+It all started when a 3-day blog trip invites with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket-list, ever since it started more than a decade ago.
 However, due to one reason or the other, I could not make it.

 What made the invite even better was the fact that other than Hornbill Festival, we had some of the best places to visit in Kohima in our itinerary.
 For 2 days we travelled from Kohima to Kishama to explore Hornbill Festival And for one day, we explored Kohima.
 In short, there was more for us in store than just the cultural overdose of the festival.